MarekSchiffer/pgu/macOS_x86/02. Chapter 3 - maximum/Readme.md

 ```
 To reach the 52.
 # Branching
-The second introduction in this chapter is branching.
-The opcode cmp sets
-the %rflags register and according to the result the branch is made.
-The first branch is equivalent to a while loop and the second to an if statement

-Branching is the ability for a computer to execute a control flow.
+Branching is the ability for a computer to execute instructions in memory one
-There are two fundamental ingredients that make branching possible.
-Digital + Clock
+at a time and react to certain conditions and branch out into other parts of the
+program code.

 Branching is where the magic happens.